gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 unified_kg_cron_questions_all.json
 ```

-This file is the union/raw QA collection used as the starting point of the reconstruction pipeline.
+This union of raw QA records is the starting point for the reconstruction pipeline.
-It has already undergone an initial answer-format normalization step before entering the reconstruction workflow documented here.
+It has already received an initial answer-format normalization pass.

 ### 1.2 Temporal KG Graph